Assessments – frequently asked questions

 Submission by post

-Where there is a requirement for coursework to be submitted as a hard copy and you submit your coursework by post you must obtain proof of postage (for example, by using Recorded Delivery) noting the date and time of postage.
+Where there is a requirement for coursework to be submitted as a hard copy and you submit your coursework by post, you must obtain proof of postage (for example, by using Recorded Delivery) and note the date and time of postage.

 UWE Bristol, Bower Ashton Campus

 UWE Bristol, Glenside Campus

 Stapleton, BS16 1DD

 UWE Bristol, Gloucester Campus